joker-b/AnimTaskMgr/README.md

 ### Why not use Tween.js or Web Workers or (insert package name) instead of AnimTaskMgr?

-AnimTaskMgr cam out of a desire to provide a way to trigger events based on any kind of timing: frame counting, elapsed time, time per frame, etc. You can use Tween.js's update() for some of this, but you carry all the baggage of Tween's parameter update mechanism, which I didn't need.
+AnimTaskMgr came out of a desire to provide a way to trigger events based on any "mixed" sort of timing: iteration counting, elapsed time, time per frame, etc. You can use Tween.js's update() for some of this, but you carry all the baggage of Tween's parameter update mechanism, which I didn't need.
 Six of one, half-dozen of the other.
 I like Tween.js too, sometimes.